July 31 through August 3, 2014

 Read Richard Pletcher's Remembrances of the past five decades of Amish Acres Arts & Crafts Festival, from its mere beginnings as a clothes line art show in downtown Nappanee to its current status as one of American's TOP 100 events in North America.
 More...

 Like a crazy quilt sampler of old, The Competition highlights the talents from all 300 artists under one big top tent for the festival’s visitors to marvel at the array of talent.
 It is the center point of the festival.
 From the 900 pieces displayed over $5,000 in cash prizes are awarded, including two $1,000 Best of Show Purchase Prizes for two and three dimensional work.
 Popular awards chosen by the festival’s visitors add buzz and excitement to The Competition.
-Trent Gibbs and Lu Fuller won the coveted $1,000 Best of Show purple ribbons in 2012.
+Linda Bennett and Reinhard Herzog won the coveted $1,000 Best of Show purple ribbons in 2013 and Nappanee cartoonist Max Gwin was inducted into the festival's Hall of Fame.

 The heart of the festival is The Marketplace that surrounds Amish Acres farm pond and gravel lanes.
 It is divided into four colorful sections with aisles and booth numbers marked and featured in the festival’s program.
 Here folk meets art and art meets folks in a bustling bazaar.